Disabled American Veterans: DAV Auxiliary

 The DAV Auxiliary is the sister organization of the Disabled American Veterans.
 Its mission statement is "Making a difference in the lives of disabled veterans and their families".
 Members of the DAV Auxiliary include mothers, wives, sisters, widows, daughters, stepdaughters, granddaughters and legally adopted female lineal descendants of members of the DAV.
 Spouses, fathers, grandfathers and legally adopted male lineal descendants of female members of the DAV are eligible for membership in the DAV Auxiliary.
 The family and extended family members of any person injured and may still be in active service in the United States Armed Forces and eligible for membership in the DAV Auxiliary.
-Members of the DAV Auxiliary actively participate in programs such as Americanism, The DAV Transportation Network, Veterans Information Seminars and Community Service.
-The DAV Auxiliary also provides volunteer assistance at Department of Veterans Affairs Medical Centers (VAMC), Outpatient Clinics (OPC), Community Based Outpatient Clinics (CBOC) and VA Community Living Centers (CLC).
+Members of the DAV Auxiliary actively participate in programs such as Americanism, The DAV Auxiliary may assist at Transportation Network, Veterans Information Seminars and Community Service.
+The DAV Auxiliary also provides volunteer assistance at Department of Veterans Affairs Medical Centers (VAMC), Outpatient Clinics (OPC), Community Based Outpatient Clinics (CBOC), VA Community Living Centers (CLC) and local DAV chapters.